How to Write Your First Resume in Six Steps

 Read More: List of Example Section Headings

 Effective resumes use accomplishment driven bullet points to demonstrate your skills through your actions.
-To accomplish this, write your bullet points using APR format:
+For each experience, write your bullet points using the APR format.

 Action + Project/Problem + Result

-Try these steps to write your first bullet point:
+Try these steps to write your bullet points:

 - Think of one project you completed, a problem you helped solve, or a task assigned to you